boyanio/wasm-wheel/README.md

 #### Kotlin

-[Kotlin/Native](https://github.com/JetBrains/kotlin-native/) v0.7.1 is used to compile Kotlin to WebAssembly.
+[Kotlin/Native](https://github.com/JetBrains/kotlin-native/) v1.3.70 is used to compile Kotlin to WebAssembly.
 Compiling Kotlin to native restricts you from importing Java libraries.
 In order to generate random numbers, one may use C instead (as in the C wheel part), but this requires further configuration using the `cinterop` tool.
 I think it is easier just to import the JavaScript one.

 As I don't need the `main` function, I tried specifying `-nomain` on the compiler, but it still throws an exception when initializing the WebAssembly module.

 #### Go

-[Go 1.11](https://tip.golang.org/doc/go1.11) adds experimental support for WebAssembly.
+[Go 1.14](https://tip.golang.org/doc/go1.14) ships experimental WebAssembly support.
 The communication from JavaScript to Go works with callbacks, which made me change all other calls to use promises.
 The output file is quite large so far (~ 1.5MB), but this is already being [addressed](https://github.com/golang/go/issues/6853).

 #### PHP